 The mass migration of the financial sector to working from home during the pandemic has had dire consequences on the exposure of risk.
 Financial users who accessed their data from offices regulated by sophisticated connectivity and IT systems, are now remote accessing in higher volumes with staff lacking the hardware and software to be controlled by the bank’s Virtual Private Network (VPN).
 In a household, multiple family members are logging in on the same network and clicking on links and content of many different kinds, potentially exposing previously secured devices to malware that could then enter the firm’s enterprise if the right endpoint controls are not in place.

 Looking at a timeline of the types of risk that customers have been exposed to, phishing and fraudulent social engineering are not new; but the volumes have significantly increased since March 2020.
 We aim to support our financial clients to raise awareness amongst their customers and provide guidance on the basics of good security.
+Here is a three pillar model to keep your security perimeter safe from pertinent cyber security risks in finance.

 Cybersecurity risks to the financial sector have grown in recent years.
 This is due to the cyber threat landscape worsening as financial institutions become more frequent targets of sophisticated and destructive activity.
 For example, in 2006, 3G was just rolling out and there was no such thing as apps.
 Streaming music, photo sharing, social networks were brand new concepts and so cyber security threats were very different as what was accessible to attackers was limited compared to that of today not to mention the number of remote workers accessing business data remotely due to the pandemic restrictions.

-Common Cybersecurity Risks
+Common Cybersecurity Risks in finance

 Malware is the most common and best-known type of security threat.
 Since the internet has been used, it has remained a consistent problem.
 Malware is when an unwanted piece of programming or software installs itself on a target system, causing unusual behaviour.
 Malware can deny access to programs, delete files, steal information, and spread itself to other systems.
 The best defence is having the latest anti-malware programs installed.
 Educating users to recognise suspicious links, files, or websites is generally enough contain most malware threats.

 This commonly occurs when an unwanted third party manages to steal or guess a user’s password.
 The loss of personal data is terrifying enough but when an organisation has been exposed, they risk exposing their customer’s data and their own sensitive organisational information.
 Education of password security is the first line of defence against theft and social engineering.
 But to keep our financial organisations safe from its own users, multi-factor authentication (MFA) is the most robust protection method.
 MFA requires an additional device to complete any login and has algorithms to enforce complicated logins which thwarts brute force attempts.
+This two-factor authentication method will ensure that cyber security risks in finance are mitigated.

-Traffic Interception or “eavesdropping
+Traffic Interception or “eavesdropping”

 This occurs when a third-party “listens” to information sent between a user and host.
 Log-ins or valuable data are usually stolen in this manner.
 Users must avoid accessing compromised websites (those not using HTML5) and organisations can encrypt network traffic via a VPN to mitigate this risk.